 X_train, X_test, y_train, y_test = \

 train_test_split(df[features_response[:-1]].values,

 df['default payment next month'].values,

 test_size=0.2, random_state=24)

 Here, we use all but the last element of the list to get the names of the features, but not the response variable: features_response[:-1].
 We use this to select columns from the DataFrame, and then retrieve their values using the .values method.
 We also do something similar for the response variable but directly specify the column name.
 In making the train/test split, we've used the same random seed as in previous work, and the same split size.
 This way, we can directly compare the work we will do in this chapter, with previous results.
-In particular, we have reserved the same "unseen test set" from the model development process so far.
+Also, we continue to reserve the same "unseen test set" from the model development process.

 Now we are ready to instantiate the decision tree class.